jeffrschneider/AgentMesh/README.md

 ## Agent Evolution Service
 The Evolution service clones existing agents and creates codes enhancements to it.
 - Example: "Clone my web search agent and add a new step at the end where it returns all the data in markdown format.
 - The Evolution service has access to the most recent agent recipe.
+- The Evolution service uses Spec2Code to create modifications to the source code for the agent.
+- After an agent is evolved, it is versioned using the MeshAgent process, and the Agent Owner is notified.
+If the owner desires, they can use the Agent Provisioning service to add it to the mesh.

 ## Chat-to-API Service
 - Two or more agents can share information via conversation.